 Kemp LoadMaster is an advanced layer 4-7 load balancer that can bring resilience and scalability to your NGINIX environment.
 It is an easily deployable load balancer that can service millions of active connections in a highly available configuration.

 Fig 1.
-LoadMaster load balancing topology for NGNIX
+Kemp LoadMaster load balancing topology for NGNIX

 Getting your Load Balancer for NGINX

-LoadMaster is available as a 30 day trial or if you have traffic requirements of less than 20Mbit/s then you can have a LoadMaster for free.
-The trials are delivered as pre-built appliances for the major hypervisor platforms or if you wish, you can select the trial and free versions from the Azure and Amazon Web Services (AWS) marketplaces.
+Kemp LoadMaster is available as a 30-day trial or if you have traffic requirements of less than 20Mbit/s you can have a LoadMaster for free.
+The trials are delivered as pre-built appliances for the major hypervisor platforms.
+Alternatively, select the trial and free versions from the Microsoft Azure and Amazon Web Services (AWS) marketplaces.

 Configuring Load Balancing for NGINX

-The LoadMaster documentation set provides guidelines on how to deploy and configure a LoadMaster appliance to load balance application workloads on NGINX and how to configure advanced features such as single sign-on and reverse proxy for NGINX.
+Kemp LoadMaster documentation provides guidelines on how to deploy and configure a LoadMaster appliance to load balance application workloads on NGINX and how to configure advanced features such as single sign-on and reverse proxy for NGINX.

 Load Balancing Features for NGINX

 SSL Offload – LoadMaster can offload the SSL processing workload from the NGINX servers and also provide a single point of administration for SSL certificates and security.